269 – September 26

 Here’s the list of some of what has to happen:

-4. Work with my technical team to create the registration page, the list of registrants on icontact, and the delivery of the auto-responder.
+- Work with my technical team to create the registration page, the list of registrants on my email service, and the delivery of the auto-responder.

-5. Announce the event on Facebook, Twitter, and LinkedIn
+- Announce the event on Facebook, Twitter, Instagram and LinkedIn

-So, as you can see, I’m on a bit of a marathon at work right now…
+So, as you can see, it can be a bit of a marathon undertaking, so make room for the naps!

 Have a wonderful week, Dolphins!